openstack-archive/senlin/doc/source/configuration/config.rst

 Configuration Options
 =====================

-senlin uses `oslo.config` to define and manage configuration options to allow the deployer to control many aspects of the service API and the service engine.
+Senlin uses `oslo.config` to define and manage configuration options to allow the deployer to control many aspects of the service API and the service engine.